 There is no better time to keep a close eye on your credit scores than while you are preparing to apply for a mortgage.
 However, with so many credit monitoring options available, it can be difficult to choose.
 Keep in mind that a credit monitoring service which allows you to keep an eye on just one credit bureau and one credit score is not going to be enough.
 After all, when you apply for your mortgage the lender is going to take a look at all 3 of your credit scores and all 3 of your credit reports – Equifax, Trans Union, and Experian.
 CLICK HERE for a list of several different 3-bureau, 3 score credit monitoring services to see which one is the best fit for you.

 Buying a new home is an incredible and exciting experience.
 However, credit problems during the mortgage application process can often turn what could be a wonderful experience into a nightmare.
 Follow these 5 steps above and set yourself up for mortgage success.
 It can be tempting to take shortcuts, but putting in the work on your credit ahead of time will pay off every time.

-Michelle Black is an 12+ year credit expert with HOPE4USA, the credit blogger at HOPE4USA.com, a recognized credit expert on talk shows and podcasts nationwide, a contributor to the Wealth Section of Fort Mill Magazine, and a regularly featured speaker at seminars up and down the East Coast.
-She is an expert on improving credit scores, budgeting, and recovering from identity theft.
-You can connect with Michelle on the HOPE Facebook page by clicking here.
+Michelle Black is an author and a credit expert with over a decade of experience, the credit blogger at HOPE4USA.com, a recognized credit expert on talk shows and podcasts nationwide, and a regularly featured speaker at seminars on various credit and financial topics.
+She is an expert on improving credit scores, credit reporting, correcting credit errors, budgeting, and recovering from identity theft.
+You can connect with Michelle on the HOPE4USA Facebook page by clicking here.